wp-plugins/joddit-global-css/readme.txt

 = 0.7.2 =

-* Added a few screenshots for the plugin page
+* Added a few screenshots for the plugin page.

+= 0.7.3 =

+* Added a main splash banner to the plugin page.

 == Upgrade Notice ==